abdul/json-file-autotranslate-to-many/README.md

-# json-autotranslate
+# json-file-autotranslate-to-many

-This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL, Azure Translator, or manually.
+This tool allows you to translate a JSON file (en-us.json) into multiple languages (ar.json, de.json, etc.) using Google Translate, DeepL, Azure Translator, or manually.
 You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.